Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Overview of Causal Graphical Models

 The cause-effect relationship between a single treatment $T$ and an outcome $Y$ is typically established through the use of potential outcomes, a.k.a.~counterfactuals.
 For example, the potential outcomes $Y(1)$ and $Y(0)$ may be used to represent a hypothetical randomized controlled trial where units are randomly assigned to the treatment arm (corresponding to $T = 1$), or the control arm (corresponding to $T = 0$).
-A comparison of the distribution of these counterfactual random variables is then typically conducted on the mean difference scale, known as the \emph{average causal effect} (ACE), i.e., $\E[Y(1)] - \E[Y(0)].$ More generally, we may define the potential outcome $Y(t)$ corresponding to the potential outcome had treatment $T$ been \emph{assigned} to some value $t.$ This allows for the contrast of arbitrary treatment assignments $t$ and $t'$ as $\E[Y(t)] - \E[Y(t')].$ Thus, throughout the paper, we set our target of inference to be the mean of the counterfactual random variable $Y(t).$ That is,
+The \emph{average causal effect} (ACE) is a common target that is used to compare the distribution of such counterfactual random variables on the mean difference scale.
+That is, $\text{ACE}\equiv \E[Y(1)] - \E[Y(0)].$ More generally, one could define a random variable $Y(t)$ corresponding to the potential outcome had treatment $T$ been assigned to some specific value $t.$ This allows for the contrast of arbitrary treatment assignments $t$ and $t'$ as $\E[Y(t)] - \E[Y(t')].$ Throughout the paper, we set our target of inference to be the mean of the counterfactual random variable $Y(t).$ That is,